Positive Univariate Polynomials: SOS certificates, algorithms, bit complexity, and T-systems: Introduction

 Finally, let us also mention the relation of nonnegative polynomials to T-systems.
 The theory of T-systems goes back a long time and it is highly developed.
 We refer the interested reader to \cite{KarStu-Tsystems-66,Dio-T-systes-arxiv} for a detailed exposition.
 For our purposes, Karlin's work \cite{Karlin-repr-pos-63}, especially the following consequence \cite[Cor.\ 1]{Karlin-repr-pos-63}, is of utmost importance: Let $A \in\RR[x]$ with $\deg(A)= 2m$.
 Then, the following are equivalent: \begin{enumerate}[(i)] \item $A(x) >0$ for all $x \in \RR$. \item There exist unique constants $\alpha,\beta>0$ and unique points $x_1,\dots,x_m,y_1,\dots, y_{m-1}\in\RR$, that we call \emph{Karlin points} of $A$ over $\RR$, with

 such that

 \end{enumerate}

 Clearly, $\alpha$ is the leading coefficient of $A$.
 There are variants for $A(x)>0$ or $A(x)\geq 0$ for all $x$ in $[a,b]$ or $[0,\infty)$; we refer the reader to \cite{KarStu-Tsystems-66,Dio-T-systes-arxiv} for a comprehensive treatment.
 We also refer to \Cref{sec:T-systems} for a brief introduction and some additional details.
 Unfortunately, the non-constructive approach of Karlin does not provide us with an algorithm to compute the unique Karlin points $x_i$ and $y_j$.
-Hence, T-systems were mainly of theoretical interests. we present a constructive approach in \Cref{sec:interlacing}.
+Hence, T-systems were mainly of theoretical interests.
+We present a constructive approach in \Cref{sec:interlacing}.

-\paragraph{Our contribution.} We revisit and slightly modify the \usos algorithm by Chevillard, Harrison, Jolde{\c{s}}, and Lauter \cite{chml-usos-alg-11} for decomposing a $A \in \ZZ[x]$, of degree $d$ and bitsize $\tau$, that is positive over $\RR$, as an SOS of at most $d + 3$ polynomials with rational coefficients; we complete and improve by a factor of $d$ the complexity analysis by Magron, Safey El Din, and Schweighofer~\cite{mss-wusos-alg-19}.
-The main idea of \usos consists in considering a perturbed polynomial, say $\Ae$, depending on a perturbation $\eps$.
+\paragraph{Our contribution.} We revisit and slightly modify the algorithm by Chevillard, Harrison, Jolde{\c{s}}, and Lauter \cite{chml-usos-alg-11} for decomposing a polynomial $A \in \ZZ[x]$, of degree $d$ and bitsize $\tau$, that is positive over $\RR$, as an SOS of at most $d + 3$ polynomials with rational coefficients; we call the variant \usos.
+We complete and improve by a factor of $d$ the complexity analysis by Magron, Safey El Din, and Schweighofer~\cite{mss-wusos-alg-19}.

-We choose $\eps = 2^{-\sfb}$ small enough so that two things happen. (i) $\Ae$ is positive, this the main requirement of \cite{chml-usos-alg-11} (Lem.~\ref{lem:eps-value-pos}), and (ii) the roots of $\Ae$ are close to the roots of $A$ (Lem.~\ref{lem:eps-value-sep}); this is a new requirement.
+The main idea of \usos consists in perturbing the input polynomial $A$.
+The perturbed polynomial is $\Ae := A - \eps\, M$, where $M = \sum_{k=0}^{d/2} x^{2k}$ is a positive polynomial and $\eps$ is the perturbation.
+Our choice of a small enough $\eps = 2^{-\sfb}$ is such that two things happen: (i) $\Ae$ is positive, this is the main requirement of \cite{chml-usos-alg-11} (Lem.~\ref{lem:eps-value-pos}), and (ii) the roots of $\Ae$ are close to the roots of $A$ (Lem.~\ref{lem:eps-value-sep}); this is a new requirement.
 The second requirement guarantees that the separation bounds, that is the minimum distance between two distinct roots, of $\Ae$ and $A$ are almost the same, even though their bitsizes are different (Lem.~\ref{lem:eps-value}).
 Also, the asymptotic values of $\eps$ for both requirements are the same.
-After, we fix $\eps$ to the estimated suitable value.
-We emphasize that the appropriate value of $\eps$ does not depend on the actual polynomial $A$ but only on its degree, $d$ and bitsize $\tau$.
+Notice that the appropriate value of $\eps$ does not depend on the actual polynomial $A$ but only on its degree, $d$ and bitsize $\tau$.